guettli/gui4db/README.md

 # Conclusion

-I think I will keep it simple and use Django together with [unpoly](https://unpoly.com/)
+I think I will keep it simple and use Django together with [VanillaJS](http://vanilla-js.com/).
+Dead simple: Send HTML from the server to the client.